sendbird-graveyard/SendBird-iOS/syncmanager/README.md

-# SendBird-iOS-LocalCache-Sample
+# SendBird SyncManager Sample
-The repository for a sample project that use `SendBird SDK Manager` for **LocalCache**.
+The repository for a sample project that use `SendBird SyncManager` for **LocalCache**.
 Manager offers an event-based data management so that each view would see a single spot by subscribing data event.
 And it stores the data into database which implements local caching for faster loading.

 ## SendBird SyncManager Framework
 Refers to [SendBird SyncManager Framework](https://github.com/smilefam/sendbird-syncmanager-ios)